Enekoassets/ReActIdle/README.md

 - Warrior idle
 - Neutral idle

+## License

+The dataset provided in this repository is released under the **MIT License**.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the dataset, under the conditions outlined in the MIT License.

+See [LICENSE.txt](LICENSE.txt) for full license text.

 ## Examples
 The following videos contain some extracts of the dataset.
 Would you be able to determine whether each video corresponds to a real or and acted sample?